Machine Learning

 Example: Real estate comparative market analysis.

-Inference (classification in this case): A home that hasn't sold yet can have its market value estimated by comparing it to several (k) other homes with similar characteristics (NN).
+Inference (classification in this case): A home that hasn't sold yet can have its market value estimated by comparing it to several (k) other homes with similar characteristics (Nearest Neighbors).

 Example: Character recognition.